Frequently Asked Questions

 Is Variant Bio looking for "better" humans?

 There is no such thing as a perfect or better human.
 Every individual has a unique combination of genetic variation that protects them from some diseases as well as makes them more susceptible to others.
-We study the genes of people who are outliers for medically relevant traits in order to improve global health.
+We study the genes of people with unique health-related traits in order to improve global health.

 What happens to the DNA of study participants?